-It’s kind of a misnomer amongst RVers that each will own three RVs before finding the ‘perfect one’ that fits their lifestyle, change in adventures or for the quest of more freedom.
-Well, those are sort of how our big shift happened.
+It’s kind of a misnomer that RVers will own at least three RVs before finding their perfect RV.
+One that fits more into their lifestyle, their purpose of adventures or a quest of more freedom.
+Well, those are why we downsized to a much smaller more mobile motorhome.

-We actually started planning our own big downsizing shift in October of 2019 after meeting a van-life couple at the RV Nomadfest in Wellington, Texas.
-Wendy and Larry at the time we still working full-time at their corporate jobs in Michigan.
-They were that little spontaneous spark that lit the fire under our butts into making us think, ‘we too, can live in a van down by the river’.
-While we were still full-timing in our 42′ fifth wheel, they showed us the serious side of van life.
-And, after days of ponder, the thought of downsizing grew on us as did the excitement of actual transition.
+We actually started planning our own downsizing in October 2019 after meeting a van-life couple, Wendy and Larry, at the RV Nomadfest in Wellington, Texas.
+They were that little spark that encouraged us into thinking, ‘we too, can live in a van down by the river’.

 It’s not about downsizing but right-sizing

-So, as I blog this, it’s been a year and a half since trading our big rig RV to our compact Class C Mini Moho, short for Mini Motorhome.
-Now with our Winnebago View, most of the roads are inviting us to peek around new corners, choose new routes and destinations.
+So, as I blog this, it’s been a year and a half since trading our 42′ luxury fifth wheel to our compact Class C Winnebago View motorhome.
+Now, the backroads are luring us to peek around new corners, choose new routes and more exciting hidden destinations.